 At the 5/6 workshop a time requirement was asked to be considered to add to the Revisions clause.
 BPA considered it and decided not to add the change.
 There are other areas of the contract that do not have a time requirement on revisions.
 BPA does not feel it’s needed to add time requirements for each revision and believes such revisions are made in a timely manner.
 No comments were received after the 5/6 workshop.
 BPA proposes to move the language to the master Provider of Choice contract template.

+Exhibit I

 NOTICES AND CONTACT INFORMATION(05/31/24 Version)

+1. NOTICES AND CONTACT INFORMATION

+1.1 Notices

 Any notice required under this Agreement that requires such notice to be provided under the terms of this section shall be provided in writing to the other Party in one of the following ways:

 (1) delivered in person;